 News trading: The world is awash with news alerts and breaking market information.
 Some sensitive financial assets, such as cryptocurrencies, typically respond to good or bad market news.
 If you learn how to craft a winning strategy around economic releases, company earnings or geopolitical events, you could do well with this type of trading.

-It is vital to select a strategy that suits your trading style, risk tolerance and market conditions.
+I would always tell new traders that it is vital to select a strategy that suits your trading style, risk tolerance and market conditions.
 You must have a clear understanding of entry and exit points, risk management, and position sizing before you start to trade.

 Day trading was first popularized by human stockbrokers who operated from the trading floors of the world’s best-known indices.
 Before technological advancements allowed a wave of retail investors to join the trading movement while operating from home, stockbrokers would compete fiercely to buy and sell assets on behalf of their clients in a brick-and-mortar commodities or stock-exchange building.
-Most of these trades were opened and closed within the same daily trading session, hence the name “day trading.”
+Why is this noteworthy?
+Well, since some types of trading take place over days, months and even years, it is worth making the distinction that some types of trade happen within a day.

 In such a competitive environment, trading fees have fallen drastically over time.
 However, it is still possible to find a lot of variability among fee levels at different brokers.
 Most modern brokers have slashed their trading commissions on stocks and ETFs to $0.
 As a new trader, be sure to keep your eye on fee levels.